 Our roots date to the 1896 construction of downtown Atlanta’s original Healey Building.
 We’ve learned that over the long haul, simple little things compound into good big things and everybody wins.

 HWP projects have been the recipient of the Urban Land Institute’s Development of Excellence Award, ICSC’s Design and Development Gold Award, and GlobeSt.com’s ADAPT award for “best economic restoration of a neighborhood’s former glory”.

-We run improve neighborhoods by building things like independent coffee shops, garden courtyards, and places to enjoy a cold beer.
+We help improve neighborhoods by building patios and garden courtyards, then surrounding them with places to enjoy a cold beer.

 HWP began acquiring properties along Atlanta’s Howell Mill Road in 2007 with the idea of assembling enough to create a mixed-use village to anchor the Collier Hills neighborhood.
 For the first phase, we teamed with Crescent Communities on a residential mid-rise.
 The second phase included new restaurants – Howell’s and Cultivate – along with offices and repositioned retail shops.
 The third phase, now underway in partnership with Songy Highroads, will add 200 more residences and a hotel.
 Future improvements will add additional retail, residential, and office space along with streetscape improvements and paths to create a Beltline-connected environment.